Tag Archives: Democrat

 FUTURE TOWN HALLS

-Rep. Gillen’s town hall was the first of a series she plans to hold.
-I want to attend others because I learned quite a few things and appreciated hearing the audience reactions during the Hofstra town hall.
+Rep. Laura Gillen’s town hall was the first of a series she plans to hold.
+I want to attend others because I learned quite a few useful things and appreciated hearing the audience reactions during the Hofstra town hall.

-also seen at town hall:
+candidates seen at town hall:

 “Rep. Laura Gillen's Hofstra Town Hall